 Technical Spotlight Spotlight on the Welsh Technical Committee and LDT replaced stamp duty land tax and landfill tax in Wales from April 2018.
-Income tax is partially devolved to Wales, which means that the Welsh government is able to vary the three income tax rates (basic, higher and additional) for Welsh taxpayers.

 The remit of the Welsh Technical Committee covers all aspects of Welsh taxation and taxes devolved to Wales, including land transaction tax (LTT) and landfill disposals tax (LDT) and their management and administration.
-LTT
+LTT higher and additional) for Welsh taxpayers.